akshat200519/Cleaner_Unkle/README.md

 NumPy
 Optional:

-A webcam or other image capture device
+A webcam or other image capture device.